NUS-CS5344-Team10/Final-Project/README.md

 ## NaiveBayes.py
 The script involves several steps, including data preprocessing, natural language processing (NLP) techniques, and the training and evaluation of a Naive Bayes classifier for sentiment analysis.

+## SentimentAnalysis_NonSpark.ipynb

+This script reads the raw data, performs text preprocessing, and conducts initial visualization.
+It involves training some classic machine learning algorithms as well as a Pretrained Transformer Bert model.
+The prediction results are presented through a report, confusion matrix, and bar graph.
+The last image displays a portion of the results from the BERT model, limited by time and computing resources.

 ## Remind
 Make sure to have the necessary libraries and dependencies installed before running the script.